s2e-lab/SecurityEval/README.md

 ```

 ## Abstract
 Automated source code generation is currently a popular machine-learning-based task.
 It can be helpful for the software developer to write functionally correct code from the given context.
-But like human developers, the code generation model can produce vulnerable code, which can be prevalent in the software.
+However, just like human developers, a code generation model can produce vulnerable code, which can be prevalent in the software.
 For this reason, evaluating the code generation model is a must.
-We propose an evaluation dataset for this purpose.
-It contains 130 samples for 75 Common Weakness Enumeration (CWE), including 14 of the top 25 most common security weaknesses.
-We also demonstrate our dataset for evaluating one open-source model (i.e. InCoder) and one closed-source model (i.e. GitHub Copilot).
+In this paper, we describe \SecurityEval{}, an evaluation dataset for this purpose.
+It contains 130 samples for 75 Common Weakness Enumeration (CWE).
+We also demonstrate how to use our dataset for evaluating one open-source (\ie InCoder) and one closed-source code generation models (\ie GitHub Copilot).

 ## Citation
 ```
  @software{Siddiq_SecurityEval_2022,
  author = {Siddiq, Mohammed Latif and Santos, Joanna C.S.}, month = {7},
- title = {{SecurityEval Dataset: Mining Software Vulnerability Examples to Evaluate Machine Learning-Based Code Generation Output}}, url = {https://github.com/s2e-lab/SecurityEval}, version = {1.0.0}, year = {2022}
+ title = {{SecurityEval Dataset: Mining Vulnerability Examples to Evaluate Machine Learning-Based Code Generation Techniques}}, url = {https://github.com/s2e-lab/SecurityEval}, version = {1.0.0}, year = {2022}